corda/corda/docs/source/threat-model/corda-threat-model.md

 # The Threat Model

-Threat Modelling is an iterative process that works to identity, describe and mitigate threats to a system.
-One of the most common models for identify threats is the [STRIDE](https://en.wikipedia.org/wiki/STRIDE_\(security\)) framework.
+Threat Modelling is an iterative process that works to identify, describe and mitigate threats to a system.
+One of the most common models for identifying threats is the [STRIDE](https://en.wikipedia.org/wiki/STRIDE_\(security\)) framework.
 It provides a set of security threats in six categories: